fra00/2WHAV/INSTRUCTIONS.md

      overload protection."

 LLM: [Loads skills: 00-controller, 01-mode-analyzer, 02-what, 03-research,
-     04-where, 05-how, 06-augment, 07-verify]
+     04-where, 05-how, 06-augment, 07-verify, 08-evolution]

-LLM: [Generates complete specification:]
+LLM: [Generates baseline specification:]

 ## WHAT: Objective